From: "Dr. Dale" <

 Evolutionary Psychology demands a complete reworking of most, if

 not all, psychological premises.
-Clinical Evolutionary Psychology
+Clinical Evolutionary

 (Glantz & Pearce 1989) as the "applied science" form, promises